New Subchapter V May be the Bankruptcy Lifeline Small Businesses Need to Survive COVID-19

 - Subchapter V also cushions small business owners from certain adverse personal consequences that might otherwise disincentivize a Chapter 11 filing.
 For example, if the debtor’s principal used his or her primary residence as security for a loan to fund the small business, the debtor’s plan may modify the loan.
 Additionally, Subchapter V eliminates the so-called “new value rule,” which normally requires equity holders to provide “new value” if they want to retain their equity interest in the business.

 Unprecedented in living memory, the COVID-19 pandemic may force even small businesses that were on fundamentally sound footing just a few weeks ago to explore the full panoply of options, including Subchapter V. Normally, businesses of any size are ill-advised to enter Chapter 11 without a well-planned exit strategy; this crisis may be the exception.
-Subchapter V may allow small businesses to responsibly pause their obligations for long enough to negotiate with lenders, landlords, and other creditors (who are being inundated with similar requests), apply for emergency loans and other relief made available by federal, state and local governments, and – hopefully – to resume normal operations once the immediate health peril subsides.
+Subchapter V may allow small businesses to responsibly pause their obligations for long enough to negotiate with lenders, landlords, and other creditors (who are being inundated with similar requests) and – hopefully – to resume normal operations once the immediate health peril subsides.
+However, small businesses should carefully consider the timing of a Subchapter V filing: the Borrower Application Form promulgated by the U.S. Small Business Administration indicates that applicants presently subject to a bankruptcy proceeding are ineligible for the Paycheck Protection Program (PPP).
+Subchapter V filings will likely surge once PPP funds run out, particularly among businesses who find themselves unable to meet the loan forgiveness criteria.

 If you have questions or would like additional information, please contact Amy Vulpio (email@example.com; 215.864.6250) or another member of the Financial Restructuring and Bankruptcy Group.